More Fee Pressure on Advisors Raises Questions About the Value of Financial Advice

 Should Financial Advisory Firms Provide Advice to Solve Social Problems?

-Once more investors get informed about this situation, the worse it should become.
-This will put more pressure on front-line advisors to justify their services and costs.
+Once more investors are informed about this situation, it should worsen.
+This will pressure front-line advisors to justify their services and costs.

-One solution is to adopt the very popular fairtrade model used in many sustainable industries that says fairtrade (in part) should create better prices for producers (in this case, lower costs for investors) and “fair terms of trade” (full transparency).
+One solution is to adopt the very popular fairtrade model used in many sustainable industries.
+This model states that fairtrade (in part) should create better prices for producers (in this case, lower costs for investors) and “fair terms of trade” (full transparency).

-It also means that advisors and their firms cannot ignore the political environment, especially when it comes to addressing the permanent retirement crisis that can only be solved with federal and state programs and financial-fiscal reforms outside of providing individual, face-to-face advice.
-While this may seem like a sensitive issue, it’s worth noting that specialized financial advisory firms already exist that cater to gay investors, Evangelicals and Muslims.
-A firm appealing to larger political interest group, such as progressives, would also find a fertile audience.
+It also means that advisors and their firms cannot ignore the political environment, especially when addressing the permanent retirement crisis that can only be solved with federal and state programs and financial-fiscal reforms outside of providing individual, face-to-face advice.
+While this may seem like a sensitive issue, it’s worth noting that specialized financial advisory firms already exist that cater to gay investors, Evangelicals, and Muslims.
+A firm appealing to larger political interest groups, such as progressives, would also find a fertile audience.

-But it’s clear that ignoring the economic changes caused by an inequitable economic system won’t produce industry-wide sustainable growth in many financial advisors’ practices.
-For large investment firms, adopting a new business model based on political change will also mean the days of paying for huge, expensive wholesaler-sold, actively-managed funds should be moving towards the elephant graveyard.
+However, ignoring the economic changes caused by an inequitable economic system won’t produce industry-wide sustainable growth in many financial advisors’ practices.
+For large investment firms, adopting a new business model based on political change will also mean that the days of paying for huge, expensive, wholesaler-sold, actively managed funds should be moving toward the elephant graveyard.

-So watch the national and local political landscapes for an indication of these changes.
-If the electorate makes changes promoting reform, the handwriting is clear for the financial industry to see.
+So watch the national and local political landscapes for indications of these changes.
+If the electorate makes changes promoting reform, the handwriting will be clear for the financial industry to see.

 Previous articleRetirement News Worth Reading